 Liberia: Offshore Business Sectors

-Liberia's maritime program opened its doors to the world's shipping community in 1948, and within 3 months the 29,000dwt tanker World Peace, a large vessel by the standards of her day, had become the first ocean going merchant vessel to fly Liberia's star and stripes.
+Liberia's maritime programme opened its doors to the world's shipping community in 1948, and within 3 months the 29,000 dwt tanker World Peace, a large vessel by the standards of her day, had become the first Liberian ocean-going merchant vessel.

 The success of the Liberian registry is due to the high standards set and maintained over a long period of time.
-The registry has a reputation for quality, efficiency, safety, and service.
-Liberia also offers one of the most convenient, efficient, and tax effective offshore corporate registries in the world.
-The registry is operated by LISCR, LLC (The Liberian International Shipping and Corporate Registry), which has offices in the USA (Vienna, Virginia, and New York), Piraeus, Hamburg, Hong Kong, London, Monrovia, Zurich and Tokyo.
-LISCR has made significant investments in new computer and communication technologies in order to meet the demands of today's shipping industry.
+Liberia also offers one of the most convenient, efficient and tax effective offshore corporate registries in the world.
+The registry is operated by LISCR (the Liberian International Shipping and Corporate Registry), which has offices in the USA (Vienna near Washington and New York), Piraeus, Hamburg, Hong Kong, London, Monrovia, Zurich and Tokyo.

-Liberia is signatory to the major international maritime conventions and works with the class societies to ensure full and fair compliance and enforcement of the international rules and codes.
-As a consequence of the close cooperation between the Registry's technical staff and the class societies, Liberia has implemented consistent interpretations of international rules and regulations to facilitate clear and unambiguous technical information for use in new vessel construction by major shipyards around the world and to ensure continued compliance and safe operation of existing vessels under the Liberian flag.
+Liberia is signatory to the major international maritime conventions and works with the class societies to ensure full and fair compliance with international rules and codes.
+This has enabled the country to ensure continued compliance and safe operation of existing vessels under the Liberian flag.